Slugger Labbe: NASCAR career

 In 2015, RCR assigned Labbe as the new crew chief for Austin Dillon driver of the No. 3 Chevrolet SS, who previously had Gil Martin as crew chief.

 Post-NASCAR

 On May 22, 2017, Labbe was relieved from his duties as being a crew chief of the No. 3 car.
-He was replaced by Justin Alexander, who won with the 3 team in his first race.
+He was replaced by Justin Alexander, who won with the No. 3 team in his first race.
 Soon after, Labbe joined NASCAR on NBC as an analyst.
 In September 2017, he joined Toyota Racing Development in a vehicle support role.
 In 2018, he focused on Toyota's programs in the NHRA and NASCAR Camping World Truck Series.